Frank Loughran: International career

+Later life and death

 His success helped him become an inaugural inductee to the Australian Football (Soccer) Hall of Fame in February 1999.

 He was invested with the Medal of Excellence at the ceremony.
 This is awarded for distinguished service or contributions to football in Australia, whether at state/territory level, nationally or internationally.

-Full international caps and goals

-Scores and results list Australia's goal tally first.

-Miscellaneous

-Loughran was invited to take part in the Torch Relay for the 2000 Sydney Olympics.
+He was invited to take part in the Torch Relay for the 2000 Sydney Olympics.

-Death

-He died, aged 77, after a short illness.
+Loughran died, aged 77, after a short illness.